dodeeric/pdf2epubEX/README.md

 # pdf2epubEX

-This script uses the pdf2htmlEX tool to convert a PDF file (myfile.pdf) to a fixed layout ePub file (myfile.epub).
+This bash script uses the pdf2htmlEX tool to convert a PDF file (myfile.pdf) to a fixed layout ePub file (myfile.epub).

 The original file layout is retained and fonts are embedded.

 The pdf2htmlEX tool converts a PDF file into HTML (with CSS, JS, fonts, and bitmap and/or vector images).

-Based on the bash scripts first written by Robert Clayton (RNCTX) on following GIT repository: https://github.com/RNCTX/PDF2HTMLEX-EPUB3FIXED.

 Usage: ./pdf2epubEX.sh myfile.pdf

+The PDF file has to be in the same directory as the script.
 Result will be: myfile.epub

+Prerequisites:

-You have to install pdf2htmlEX before using the script.
+You have to install pdf2htmlEX before using the script:

 Repositories for pdf2htmlEX: